-Health Profiles have been developed by Public Health England (PHE) to improve availability and accessibility of health and health-related information.
-The Profiles provide a snapshot overview of health for each local authority in England.
-They are intended to help local government and health services make plans to improve local people's health and reduce health inequalities.
+The Health Profiles have been produced annually since 2006, providing a snapshot overview of health for each local authority in England.
+The aim of the Health Profiles has been to improve the availability and accessibility of health and health related information whilst helping local government and health services make plans to improve local people's health and reduce health inequalities.

-Select local authority area type 'County & UA' (upper tier) or ‘District and UA’ (lower tier) from the drop down box to view available indicators.
+Select geography type of interest: ‘Region’, 'County & UA' (upper tier) or ‘District and UA’ (lower tier) from the drop down box to view available indicators.

-Choose how you wish to group local authorities.
-The default group is the former Government Office Region, but other groups are available e.g. PHE Centre, ONS cluster group (for lower tier local authorities) or deprivation decile (for upper tier local authorities).
+For local authorities you can choose how you wish to group them.
+The default group is Region, but other groups are available e.g. PHE Centre, ONS cluster group (for lower tier local authorities) or deprivation decile (for upper tier local authorities).

 You can also download the underlying data to an Excel file for your selected type of local authority (upper tier or lower tier) for your chosen group of areas, or for England as a whole.